 - This Certificate is in accordance with compliance of conditions of Corporate Governance by DEDICATED FREIGHT CORRIDOR CORPORATION OF INDIA LIMITED, (Hereinafter referred to as "Company") for the Financial Year ended on 31stMarch, 2022 as stipulated in Guidelines on Corporate Governance for Central Public Sector Enterprises issued by Department of Public Enterprise (DPE), Government of India. - 2.
 The Compliance of conditions of Corporate Governance is the responsibility of management.
 Our examination was limited to procedures and implementation thereof, adopted by the Company to ensure the compliance of the conditions of Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company. - 3.
 We have obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purposes of certification and have been provided with such records, documents, certifications etc., as had been required by us. - 4.
-We certify that in respect of the aforesaid financial year 31st March 2022, the company has complied with various provisions of the Guidelines in its Corporate Governance Report. - 5.
-We certify that in respect of the aforesaid financial year 31st March 2022, the company has complied with various provisions of the Guidelines in its Corporate Governance.
+We certify that in respect of the financial year ended on 31st March 2022, the company has complied with various provisions of the Guidelines in its Corporate Governance Report.

-Place: New Delhi Date: 25.08.2022 Sd/-Balika Sharma & Associates Company Secretaries FCS No.: 4816 CP No.: 3222 UDIN: F004816D000845689
+Balika Sharma & Associates

+Company Secretaries FCS No.: 4816

+COP No.: 3222

+UDIN: F004816D000845689

+Place: New Delhi Date: 25th August 2022